 I think everyone would agree that there are some relationships in which only one person is giving the relationship to the Holy Spirit for His purposes (call these mixed relationships), and other relationships in which both parties are doing so (call these mutual relationships).
 I think, also, that everyone would agree that mutual relationships are holy relationships.
 The disagreement arises concerning whether the term “holy relationships” includes both mutual and mixed relationships.

 Now let me briefly outline my own views, which you are free to disagree with.
 My own understanding is that a holy relationship requires two persons who mutually agree on a common purpose.
 Robert and I both believe that the holy relationship as mentioned in the Course always refers to at least two people whose minds have joined, and that is the definition of the term I will be using in this article.
 Indeed, I feel that the “twoness” of a holy relationship is what makes the relationship holy.
 The holiness lies in the joining of two minds, reaching beyond their separation towards oneness.
-Robert Perry, in his book A Course Glossary defines “holy relationship” as follows:
+The Glossary of Course Terms in Appendix III of the Complete and Annotated Edition defines “holy relationship” as follows:

 I have expressed my opinion that a holy relationship involves at least two people but let me hasten to remind us that the Course quite definitely recognizes a type of relationship in which only one of the parties has invited the Holy Spirit into the relationship.
 I have termed this a mixed relationship.
 If we are serious followers of a spiritual path, most of our relationships are of that kind.
 We have invited the Holy Spirit in, but the other party has not consciously done so and might even resist the idea.